 As a courtesy to your fellow tour-goers, it is important that if anyone isn’t feeling well, is running even a slight fever, or has been exposed to anyone who has tested positive for the test, to speak up.
 Rescheduling accommodations should be made once necessary tour participants feel confident in their ability to attend, or digital tour options can be arranged.

 While in-person tours are difficult to forgo when making major office decisions, for the time being, landlords should consider offering video tours of their properties and spaces.
-Investing in digital tour options will be valuable now and in the future if markets experience intermittent periods of social distancing as some think may be the case.
+Putting money into digital tour options will be valuable now and in the future, if markets experience intermittent periods of social distancing as some think may be the case.

 As with any tour, it’s important to communicate upfront about these expectations for all parties so everyone understands how the tour will operate.
 To help communicate with our tenants AQUILA has created a Safe Property Tour Pledge you can download here.

 For more information for landlords and tenants surrounding the COVID-19 pandemic, please visit the AQUILA COVID-19 Resource Center.

 To get more information on building consumer confidence in the wake of the pandemic or what this situation means for your property, schedule a consultation with our project leasing experts.